Diisobutyl phthalate

 Diisobutyl phthalate (DIBP) is a phthalate ester having the structural formula C6H4(COOCH2CH(CH3)2)2.
 It is formed by the esterification of isobutanol and phthalic anhydride.
 This and other phthalates are used as plasticizers due to their flexibility and durability.
 They are found in many industrial and personal products, such as lacquers, nail polish and cosmetics.
-DIBP can be absorbed via oral ingestion and dermal exposition.
+DIBP can be absorbed via oral ingestion and dermal exposure.
 When it comes to excretion, DIBP is first converted into the hydrolytic monoester monoisobutyl phthalate (MIBP).
 The primary excretory route is urine, with biliary excretion being noted in minor amounts.
 DIBP has lower density and freezing point than the related compound dibutyl phthalate (DBP).

-History

-In 1836 French chemist Auguste Laurent oxidized naphthalene with chromic acid and created phthalic anhydride, of which phthalates are derived.
-Phthalates, including DIBP, were first introduced in the 1920s to make plastics more flexible, transparent and long-lived.
-They increased their popularity in 1931 when polyvinylchloride (PVC) became commercially available.
-Due to the increase in human exposition to phthalates, in 1999 the European Union restricted the use of some of them in children’s toys.

-Legislation

 Industry use

-It is used as an plasticizer additive in a range of plastic and rubber materials.
+It is used as a plasticizer additive in a range of plastic and rubber materials.
 It has low volatility, which makes it ideal for use in products that require long-lasting flexibility, e.g. automotive parts, wire and cable insulation, and flooring.
 It is dense and water-insoluble.